Introduction to NoSQL Database

 Sr. No | SQL Database | NoSQL Database |

-1 | Same type with fewer variations. | Different types like document databases, Key-value stores, graph databases, and wide–column stores are available. |
+1 | Same type with fewer variations. | Different types are available like document databases, key-value stores, graph databases, and wide-column stores. |

-2 | They were developed in the 1970s to handle data storage applications. | They were developed in the 21st century to overcome the limitations of SQL databases such as multi-structured data, agile development sprints, and scalability. |
+2 | Developed in the 1970s to handle data storage applications. | Developed in the 21st century to overcome the limitations of SQL databases such as multi-structured data, agile development sprints, and scalability. |

-3 | Data is stored in tabular format. | Data storage varies with database type. |
+3 | Data stored in tabular format. | Data storage varies with database type. |

 4 | Data types and structures are fixed beforehand.
 Then, the entire database needs to be altered to add a new data item. | Dynamic storage.
 Dissimilar data can be stored together, which is not the case with SQL databases. |

-5 | Vertical scalability. | Horizontal scalability. |
+5 | Vertical scalability | Horizontal scalability |

-6 | Open technologies and closed source databases are used as a development model. | Open technologies are only used. |
+6 | Open technologies and closed-source databases come into use as a development model. | Only open technologies come into use. |

-7 | It supports multi-record ACID transactions. | Mostly does not support them. |
+7 | Supports multi-record ACID transactions. | Mostly does not support them. |

-8 | Data manipulation is done using specific data manipulation language. | Data manipulation is done through object-oriented APIs. |
+8 | Data manipulation is done using specific data manipulation language. | Data manipulation occurs through object-oriented APIs. |

-9 | Strong consistency. | Some products provide strong whereas others provide eventual consistency. |
+9 | Strong consistency | Some products provide strong whereas others provide eventual consistency. |

 10 | The velocity of data is moderate. | The velocity of data is very high. |

-11 | Suitable for structured data. | Suitable for structured, semi-structured as well as unstructured data. |
+11 | Suitable for structured data. | Suitable for structured, semi-structured, as well as unstructured data. |

 12 | Examples are MySQL, Oracle Database, Postgres. | Examples are MongoDB, HBase, Cassandra, Neo4j. |